Wham Rap! (Enjoy What You Do): Music video

 The music video was filmed in London in February 1983 after the single was re-issued.
 The video shows Michael and Ridgeley as two unemployed youths who were spending their time teaching one another on how to live their life while roaming about the streets of London.
 They wear leather jackets, combining their moody image with a bright, effervescent choreography.

-The two are joined by Shirlie Holliman and their band in front of a white background with red letters reading 'WHAM!'.
+The two are joined by Shirlie Holliman, Dee C. Lee, and their band in front of a white background with red letters reading 'WHAM!'.
 It is here that the group practises dance routines accompanied by background dancers.

 Chart performance

-The song, which had been tentatively released in June 1982 when Wham! were unknown, failed to make any impact and was later re-issued in January 1983 after the duo had achieved their breakthrough with "Young Guns (Go for It!)".
+The song, which had been tentatively released in June 1982 when Wham! were unknown, failed to make any impact and was later re-issued in January 1983 after the duo had achieved their breakthrough with "Young Guns (Go for It)".
 The single subsequently reached No. 8 on the UK Singles Chart, the second release of four hits from Wham!'s debut album Fantastic.

 Versions

-A remix of the song was made in 1986, combining some of the Unsocial Mix with the album version.
+A remix of the song was made in 1986, combining some of the Unsocial mix with the album version.
 This version, entitled "Wham!
 Rap '86", was released on their American and Japanese album Music from the Edge of Heaven, and as the B-side on the 7-inch single "The Edge of Heaven" in the UK, Australia and Europe.

-Uncharacteristically for Wham!, the Unsocial Mix of the song contains multiple repetitions of the swear words "damn", "bullshit", "shit" and "crap".
+Uncharacteristically for Wham!, the Unsocial mix of the song contains multiple repetitions of the swear words "damn", "bullshit", "shit" and "crap".
 All versions include "don't need this crap".
 These lines were included to illustrate the band's then-rebellious image, and future songs by Wham! would mostly refrain from using this type of language (although "Battlestations" does include an instance of "bullshit").
-Both the Social Mix and the Fantastic album version have different verses from the Unsocial Mix; thus, there are three different sets of verse lyrics altogether.
-However, only the album version has appeared on CD.
+Both the Social mix and the Fantastic album version have different verses from the Unsocial mix; thus, there are three different sets of verse lyrics altogether.
+Before the release of the 2023 compilation album The Singles: Echoes from the Edge of Heaven, only the album version has appeared on CD.